The rule.

 When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.”

-The ePrivacy Directive layers on top: for email marketing specifically, prior consent is required (with a narrow soft-opt-in exemption for existing customers receiving similar product communications).
+ePrivacy adds: prior consent for email marketing, with a narrow soft-opt-in exemption for existing customers on similar products.

 What it requires.